-The impact of educational technology is a key question for both start-ups and traditional educational publishers.
-Teachers need to know, what a solution is teaching, why it is effective and how it can be used.
+The impact of educational technology is a key question for both start-ups and traditional educational publishers when looking at how to sell to schools.
+Teachers need to know, what the learning solution is teaching, why it is effective and how it can be used.
 The traditional educational material publishers have the advantage of having a long history of being used at schools and therefore plenty of practical experience on what works.
 However, gathering real evidence is a project that takes time and requires expertise.
 But when it's done properly the work pays off.
-Here I’d like to present some examples of how it can be done.
+It is easier to get funding from edtech investors, easier to sell to schools and easier to convince edtech influencers to recommend your product to other teachers.
+Our claim is that the best and most succesfull edtech companies are putting a lot of effort on measuring the impact of their edtech solutions.
+Here I’d like to present some examples of how to gather evidence on edtech efficacy.

 Pearson is one of the leading educational publishers in the world.
 They are regularly conducting research on the efficacy of their products and publishing the results on their efficacy reports.